 An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to knowing the true worth of features of homes in Orlando and Orange, TLM Appraisal Services can't be beat.
 The sales comparison approach to value is most often given the most weight when an appraisal is for a home purchase.

 A third way of valuing a house is sometimes used when a neighborhood has a reasonable number of renter occupied properties.
 In this situation, the amount of revenue the property generates is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.

 Coming Up With The Final Value

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-Here's what it all boils down to, an appraiser from TLM Appraisal Services will guarantee you discover the most accurate property value, so you can make the most informed real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Note: While this amount is probably the most accurate indication of what a property is worth, it may not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from TLM Appraisal Services will help you discover the most accurate property value, so you can make the most informed real estate decisions.